opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 * A lot of documentation
 * Packaging

-GGXF.py includes a basic command line application for testing.
+The scripts/GGXF.py runs a basic command line application for testing.
 The options provided by this will change as the program is developed.
 To see the command line usage run the command

 ``` sh
 python3 GGXF.py -h
 ```

+Options listed at the time of writing are:

 ``` text